biednyinzynier/JavaApps/OOP-inheritance/README.md

-Inheritance: Makes it possible to create a child class and inherit the fields and methods of the parent class.
+Inheritance: Makes it possible to create a child class and inherit the fields and methods of the parent class.<br>